What Happens When Your Wood Packaging Isn’t ISPM-15 Compliant?

 Standards implemented by the ISPM-15 cover storage areas, aircraft, containers, vessels, soil, and anything else that could contain and spread insects and diseases.

-This standard requires heat treatments for all wood packaging materials (WPMs) that exceed six millimeters in thickness and are used for export purposes.
+This standard outlines various requirements to reduce pest risks for wood packaging materials (WPMs) that exceed six millimeters in thickness and are used for export purposes, with the exception of processed wood material, including plywood, oriented strand board, fiberboard, press board, and cardboard.

-Wood packaging must be ISPM-15 compliant unless it was created with adhesives, pressure, heat, or any combination of these three manufacturing methods.
+ISPM-15 standards must be applied to all WPMs, including collars, dunnage, reels, pallets, crates, and bracing, unless it was created with adhesives, pressure, heat, or any combination of these three manufacturing methods.
 Exempt WPMs include:

 Although non-compliance with ISPM-15 regulations is handled differently in countries, the penalties for noncompliance involve similar damages.
 These retributions include: